Add a Line: Gameplay

-By 1949, the give-away programs had taken on the character of a bonanza.
+In Radio and Television (Appleton-Century-Crofts, 1950), Garnet R. Garrison and Giraud Chester noted:"By 1949, the give-away programs had taken on the character of a bonanza.
 One CBS program offered a jackpot of $50,000 to the lucky winner.
 NBC launched a mammoth quiz called Hollywood Calling to compete with the Jack Benny show.
 ABC had Stop the Music, Strike It Rich and Add a Line.
-Mutual, with its Queen for a Day, managed to give away more prizes than any of the other networks.
+Mutual, with its Queen for a Day, managed to give away more prizes than any of the other networks."